MANAGE CHRONIC DISEASE - HEART DISEASE

 Framingham Heart Study – What was learned?

-Much was learned from the study, including the role blood pressure and cholesterol levels play in influencing your risk factors for having a heart attack.
+Much was learned from the study, including the role of blood pressure and cholesterol levels play in influencing your risk factors for having a heart attack.
 There is an abundance of research found on this famous and noteworthy heart study, but one of the most important takeaways from the Framingham Heart Study is what has been virtually ignored.
-This detail is rarely discussed in conventional medical circles.
-That is, no one in the Framingham Heart Study from 1948 thru the 2000s ever died of a heart attack with a TOTAL CHOLESTEROL LEVEL OF 150mg/dL.
-As soon as levels climbed toward 200mg/dL, risks increase, people had heart attacks, and people die from them.

 Researchers and medical doctors still tell us that a total cholesterol of 200mg/dL is a good number.
-They sometimes even try to impress upon patients their ability to calculate mathematical ratios of different cholesterol particles like: C-HDL, C-LDL and others.
+They sometimes even try to impress upon patients their ability to calculate mathematical ratios of different cholesterol particles like: C-HDL, C-LDL, and others.
 However, the truth is heart attacks are usually caused by younger plaques, which rupture, causing a blood clot to form in the heart.
-These younger plaques are more or less punctured by oxidized cholesterol, which is the bad cholesterol (LDL).
-If we can naturally lower total cholesterol and LDL cholesterol, we can reduce your risk of heart disease, and even reverse it as has been observed in research by Dr. Dean Ornish and Dr. Esselstyn.
+These younger plaques are more or less punctured by oxidized cholesterol, which is bad cholesterol (LDL).
+If we can naturally lower total cholesterol and LDL cholesterol, we can reduce your risk of heart disease.

 When statins were invented, many doctors and scientist believed they could lower cholesterol levels to safe levels, preventing heart disease and heart attacks.
 Statins do work well at lowering cholesterol, but research does not show any significant “absolute reductions” at preventing heart attacks or reversing cardiovascular disease.
-Apparently drug induced lower cholesterol levels don’t really offer that much protection to those patients who have never had a prior heart attack.
+Apparently drug-induced lower cholesterol levels don’t really offer that much protection to those patients who have never had a prior heart attack.
 Moreover, the risk of other age-related diseases like type-II diabetes may actually increase.